 💡 Pro Tip: If you only have two groups to compare, use ourTwo-Sample T-Test Calculatorinstead for more appropriate analysis.

-Ready to analyze your groups?
-Start with our sample dataset to see how it works, or upload your own data to discover if your groups truly differ.
+Ready to analyze your groups? to see how it works, or upload your own data to discover if your groups truly differ.

 One-way ANOVA (Analysis of Variance) tests whether there are significant differences between the means of three or more independent groups.
 It extends the t-test to multiple groups while controlling the Type I error rate.